ManageIQ/manageiq.org/site/_posts/2017-09-29-miqldap-to-sssd.md

 The *miqldap_to_sssd* conversion tool attempts to make assumptions about the initial configuration in order to produce a working SSSD configuration.
-Because there are so many different possibilities, these authentication configuration assumptions may not be completely accurate, resulting in an SSSD configuration that my not work correctly.
+Because there are so many different possibilities, these authentication configuration assumptions may not be completely accurate, resulting in an SSSD configuration that may not work correctly.

 Updating the *miqldap_to_sssd* conversion tool to handle each edge case, as they are identified, could result in the  *miqldap_to_sssd* conversion tool becoming bloated and unwieldy.
 For this reason it was decided to document edge cases, especially those not likely to be encountered by many users, here.